agamjolly/twitter-fetcher/README.md

 ```bash
 cd <path to the clone repo>
 ```
 Since the app comes with its own `lib` files, you will not need to separately install any requirements.
-You can then use
+You can then use the following command once you're in the directory.
 ```bash
 flask run
 ```
-once you're in the directory.
 The app would be live on `localhost:5000` unless specified otherwise.